ilyakrasnov/ai_project_jce17/README.md

 The source code is accessible in this [GitHub repository](https://github.com/ilyakrasnov/ai_project_jce17).
 We used [AWS Codepipeline](https://aws.amazon.com/codepipeline/) and [AWS Codebuild](https://aws.amazon.com/codebuild/) to automate the build and deployment process of the application.

+Further data analysis was performed using an iPython notebook and data and vizualisation libraries like Pandas, Numpy and Seaborn.

 ### Architecture Overview
 The game and later the algorithm were developed using Object Oriented Design for better structure and code reusability.
 Since it was not the main subject of this project, we only present here basic classes and their responsibilities briefly.